Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

-An experience with European colonization is, it seems, no bar to economic development outside of Africa.
+An experience with European colonization is then, it seems, no bar to economic development outside of Africa.
 Why then has the experience in Africa itself been so different?

-Browne and Conway place the blame firmly on Africans themselves – but on African rulers rather than the mass of African people.
-The real reason for African is simply “bad governance” on the part of Africa’s post-colonial rulers (p8).
+Browne and Conway, for their part, place the blame firmly on Africans themselves – but on African rulers rather than the mass of African people.
+The real reason for African poverty, they report, is simply “bad governance” on the part of Africa’s post-colonial rulers (p8).

 “Poverty in African has been caused by misrule rather than insufficient aid” (p113).

-Unfortunately, however, this is hardly a complete explanation, since it only merely begs the question as to why Africa has been so prone to “misrule” and “bad governance” in the first place.
+Unfortunately, however, this is hardly a complete explanation, since it only merely raises the question as to why Africa has been so prone to “misrule” and “bad governance” in the first place.

-It also begs the question as to why regions outside of Africa, but nevertheless populated by people of predominantly sub-Saharan African ancestry, such as Haiti and Jamaica (or even Baltimore and Detriot), are seemingly beset by just the same problems (e.g. chronic violent crime, poverty).
+It also raises the question as to why regions outside of Africa, but nevertheless populated by people of predominantly sub-Saharan African ancestry, such as Haiti and Jamaica (or even Baltimore and Detriot), are seemingly beset by many of the same problems (e.g. high levels of violent crime, poverty).

 However, this is, one suspects, a conclusion too politically incorrect even for Browne himself to consider.